yashagg2001/PersonalDesktopAssistant/README.md

 ### The implemented Voice assistant can perform the following tasks:

-1. Opens a wepage : Youtube , Google (using web browser)
+1. can open a web page : Youtube , Google (using web browser)
 2. Searching wikipedia (using wikipedia)
 3. Predicts time (using datetime)
 4. Playing a youtube video (using Pywhatkit)
 5. Searching anything on google (using Pywhatkit)
 6. Crack a joke (using pyjokes)
-7. Open any folder or downloaded music (using os)
+7. can open a specific folder or downloaded music (using os)
 8. Sending Mail (using smtplib)
 9. Weather status (using openweather Map api)
 10. Fetching Latest News (open times of India Latest News Section)